Gender Inclusion Policy

 - Gender affirmation treatment: a medically-supervised program of treatment to transition a person’s body to align with their gender identity through hormone therapy and/or surgery (historically referred to as “gender reassignment”).

-If you have questions, concerns, advice, or recommendations about this inclusion policy or how our organization can work towards an inclusive community, please contact our board of directors at firstname.lastname@example.org.
+If you have questions, concerns, advice, or recommendations about this inclusion policy or how our organization can work towards an inclusive community, please contact Ann Arbor Ultimate leadership at firstname.lastname@example.org.

 Our policy owes some of its language to similar policies created by organizations such as DiscNW, DiscNY and Bay Area Disc.
 We thank these leagues for creating inclusion policies that our community is able to learn and grow from.